-My Book on Bob Dylan, "Bob Dylan's Poetics: How the Songs Work," is now out from Zone Books.
+My Book "Bob Dylan: How the Songs Work," is now out from Zone Books in paperback.

 Colonies Before Colonialism.